11 Top Things To Do in Indiana Dunes During Your Next Visit

 At the top of each dune, you’ll be rewarded with beautiful views of the dunes and the lake beyond.

-Bring more water than you think that you’ll need for a 1.5-mile hike; the climbs are steep and the sand can be scorching.
+Bring more water than you think you’ll need for a 1.5-mile hike; the climbs are steep and the sand can be scorching hot.

-On the same note, be sure to wear proper footwear for this one.
+Also, be sure to wear proper footwear for this one.
 You don’t want to get to the top of the dune and end up with sand burning your feet and a broken flip-flop.
+My chacos were clutch on this adventure!

-Spend an hour or all day enjoying the sun and sand, watching a storm roll in over the lake, or taking in the Chicago skyline in the distance.
+Spend just an hour or all day enjoying the sun and sand, watch a storm roll in over the lake, or take in the Chicago skyline in the distance.

 Nearly 75 miles of bike trails weave through the National Park, separated into 6 trails of varying lengths for most abilities.
-All but the 19-mile Calumet bike trail are paved.
+All but the 19-mile Calumet bike trail is paved.

 For a shorter, more family-friendly ride, consider either the Dunes Kankakee trail or the Marquette trail.